Sepsis: Education

 A large international collaboration entitled the "Surviving Sepsis Campaign" was established in 2002 to educate people about sepsis and to improve outcomes with sepsis.
-The Campaign has published an evidence-based review of management strategies for severe sepsis, with the aim to publish a complete set of guidelines in subsequent years.
+The Campaign has published an evidence-based review of management strategies for severe sepsis, with the aim of publishing a complete set of guidelines in subsequent years.
 The guidelines were updated in 2016 and again in 2021.

+Awareness

-Sepsis Alliance is a charitable organization that was created to raise sepsis awareness among both the general public and healthcare professionals.
+Sepsis Alliance is a charitable organization based in the United States that was created to raise sepsis awareness among both the general public and healthcare professionals.
+In 2011, September was declared Sepsis Awareness Month.
+One year later, the Global Sepsis Alliance declared September 13 World Sepsis Day.

 Research

 Some authors suggest that initiating sepsis by the normally mutualistic (or neutral) members of the microbiome may not always be an accidental side effect of the deteriorating host immune system.
-Rather it is often an adaptive microbial response to a sudden decline of host survival chances.
-Under this scenario, the microbe species provoking sepsis benefit from monopolizing the future cadaver, utilizing its biomass as decomposers, and then transmitted through soil or water to establish mutualistic relations with new individuals.
+Rather, it is often an adaptive microbial response to a sudden decline of host survival chances.
+Under this scenario, the microbe species provoking sepsis benefit from monopolizing the future cadaver, utilizing its biomass as decomposers, and then transmitting through soil or water to establish mutualistic relations with new individuals.
 The bacteria Streptococcus pneumoniae, Escherichia coli, Proteus spp., Pseudomonas aeruginosa, Staphylococcus aureus, Klebsiella spp., Clostridium spp., Lactobacillus spp., Bacteroides spp. and the fungi Candida spp. are all capable of such a high level of phenotypic plasticity.
-Evidently, not all cases of sepsis arise through such adaptive microbial strategy switches.
+Not all cases of sepsis arise through such adaptive microbial strategy switches.

 Paul E. Marik's "Marik protocol", also known as the "HAT" protocol, proposed a combination of hydrocortisone, vitamin C, and thiamine as a treatment for preventing sepsis for people in intensive care.
-Marik's own initial research, published in 2017, showed a dramatic evidence of benefit, leading to the protocol becoming popular among intensive care physicians, especially after the protocol received attention on social media and National Public Radio, leading to criticism of science by press conference from the wider medical community.
+Marik's initial research, published in 2017, showed dramatic evidence of benefit, leading to the protocol becoming popular among intensive care physicians, especially after the protocol received attention on social media and National Public Radio, leading to criticism of science by press conference from the wider medical community.
 Subsequent independent research failed to replicate Marik's positive results, indicating the possibility that they had been compromised by bias.
 A systematic review of trials in 2021 found that the claimed benefits of the protocol could not be confirmed.
-Another more recent review found that "HAT therapy significantly reduced the duration of vasopressor use and improved the SOFA score but appeared not to have significant benefits in other outcomes for patients with sepsis."

-Overall, the evidence for any role for vitamin C in the treatment of sepsis remains unclear as of 2021.
+Overall, the evidence for any role of vitamin C in the treatment of sepsis remains unclear as of 2021.